tower-rs/tower/guides/inventing-service.md

 - `RateLimit` - To limit the number of requests a service can handle over a period of time.

-Types like `Timeout` and `JsonContentType` are typically called "middlewares" since they wrap another `Service` and transform the request or response in some way.
+Types like `Timeout` and `JsonContentType` are typically called "middleware" since they wrap another `Service` and transform the request or response in some way.
 Whereas types like `RequestHandler` is typically called "leaf services" since it sits at the leaves of a tree of nested services.
 The actual responses